 In 2020, Gartner predicted a decade-long shift in how people interact with technology, shifting from devices we use separately to a multi-device experience that engages the senses.

-This shift is towards what Gartner describes as the multiexperience: Multiple devices and technologies working together to engage multiple senses and transport users to multiple locations to deliver information (full research available to clients).
+This shift is toward what Gartner describes as the multiexperience: Multiple devices and technologies working together to engage multiple senses and transport users to multiple locations to deliver information (full research available to clients).

 As the VR experience becomes more affordable, more businesses are using it to train their employees on company procedures as well as developing the soft skills necessary for roles such as customer service and public speaking.